 5. Corroded or Loose Battery Connections

 Sometimes the simplest explanations are the correct ones.
-Corroded or loose battery terminals can create resistance in your electrical system, preventing your battery from receiving a full charge and causing increased discharge rates overnight.
+Corroded or loose battery terminals can create resistance in your electrical system, preventing your battery from receiving a full charge and contributing to a car battery dying overnight — especially if the issue goes unnoticed.

 Battery corrosion appears as a white, blue, or green powdery substance around your battery terminals.
 This corrosion creates resistance, which reduces the efficiency of your charging system and can cause voltage drops that affect sensitive electronic components.
-In severe cases, corrosion can completely interrupt the electrical connection.
+In severe cases, corrosion can completely interrupt the electrical connection and trigger a car battery dying overnight scenario.

 Loose battery terminals create similar problems.
 Even if your connections look clean, loose terminals can cause intermittent electrical issues and prevent proper charging.
 The vibration from normal driving can gradually loosen battery connections over time.